hamsterNotSloth/kalykefrontendv1/README.md

 # Kalyke - Modal Designs Hub

-Welcome to Kalyke, your one-stop destination for exceptional modal designs crafted by designers, for designers.
-Our platform brings you the best deals on stunning modals to enhance your projects and applications.
+Welcome to Kalyke, your one-stop destination for exceptional model designs crafted by designers, for designers.
+Our platform brings you the best deals on stunning models to enhance your projects and applications.
 Whether you're a web developer, UI/UX designer, or anyone looking to elevate their design game, Kalyke has you covered.

 ## Modal Uploader

 ### How to Contribute Your Designs

-Have a modal design that you believe the community will love?
-Share it with us using our modal uploader.
+Have a model design that you believe the community will love?
+Share it with us using our model uploader.
 Follow these simple steps:

 1. Click on the [Modal Uploader](#) link.
-2. Select your modal design files.
+2. Select your model design files.
 3. Provide relevant details and a brief description.
 4. Hit upload and watch your design become part of the Kalyke collection.